mishpag/mishpag/README.md

 # Hi, I'm Michelle—@mishpag

 Data analyst with experience in the public and nonprofit sectors, specializing in educational and community program improvement.
 Committed to using analytical skills to support data-driven decision-making and improve program effectiveness.
-My background in program management, higher education administration, and grants development enables me to leverage expertise and deliver actionable insights that drive problem-solving and enhance organizational outcomes.
+My background in project management, higher education administration, and grants development enables me to leverage expertise and deliver actionable insights that drive problem-solving and enhance organizational outcomes.

 Software: Microsoft Excel, Tableau, MySQL, Microsoft PowerPoint.